 She was a founding Director of the Immune Deficiency Foundation of Australia and was a representative on the Close the Gap Steering Committee.
 Philippa established the National Blood Sector Research and Development Program and was a member of the Australian Red Cross Blood Service Research Advisory Committee.

 Philippa is passionate about improving care at the end of life and was integral in the development of the Dying to Talk Discussion Starter, for which she was awarded the Marion Seal award in 2016.

-Melissa Baysari is Associate Professor at the Centre for Health Systems & Safety Research, Australian Institute of Health Innovation, Macquarie University.
+Melissa Baysari is Associate Professor in Digital Health in the Faculty of Health Sciences, the University of Sydney.
 She is a Human Factors researcher with expertise in the evaluation of health information technologies.
 Her research is focused on understanding and preventing medication errors, with a particular focus on the design and evaluation of computerised decision support.
 A/Prof Baysari has published widely in the areas of medication safety, decision support and human factors and her research has resulted in a number of significant changes being made to hospital clinical information systems, and well as to hospital policy and work practices.

 A/Professor Baysari is Chair of the Healthcare Ergonomics Special Interest Group of the Human Factors & Ergonomics Society of Australia (HFESA) and Co-Chair of the Healthcare Ergonomics Technical Committee of the International Ergonomics Association (IEA).
 She is passionate about integrating Human Factors methods and approaches, particularly user-centred design, into healthcare.
 She has partnered with clinicians, health services, and government agencies to ensure that clinical information systems are both effective in improving safety and are compatible with the needs, preferences and established workflow of users.